ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 ### Differences with Congestion Control Principles

-Proposed congestion control algorithms SHOULD include a clear explanation of any deviations from {{!RFC2914}} and {{!RFC7141}}.
+A proposed congestion control algorithm SHOULD include a clear explanation of any deviations from {{!RFC2914}} and {{!RFC7141}}.

 ### Incremental Deployment